femifoly/CreeateS3/README.md

 ![](https://github.com/femifoly/CreeateS3/blob/main/S3/creates3.png)
 * Click on create bucket
 ![](https://github.com/femifoly/CreeateS3/blob/main/S3/creates3last.png)
-This will create our input S3 bucket in the chosen region (us-east-1) and we can repeate the same steps to create our output bucket in the same region.
+This will create our input S3 bucket in the chosen region (us-east-1) and we can repeat the same steps to create our output bucket in the same region.

 #### How to upload objects into S3 bucket